janwillemnijenhuis/Swopit/README.md

 ## To use on real dataset:
 The two different datasets used in the paper are available.
 To run this:
 1. Run policy_rate.dta from command window;
-2. Run Emperical_example.do from do-file editor.
+2. Run Empirical_example.do from do-file editor.

 ## Folder structure
 The folder structure is shown in the figure below.
 We first give an explanation of the files.<br />